 Estate and inheritance taxes are taxes levied on the transfer of property at death.
 An estate tax is levied on the estate of the deceased while an inheritance tax is levied on the heirs of the deceased.
 Only 17 states and the District of Columbia currently levy an estate or inheritance tax.

 - How much revenue do state and local governments raise from estate taxes?

 - How do estate taxes differ across states?

-- How did changes in federal law affect state estate taxes?
+- How did a 2001 federal law change upend state estate taxes

 - Further reading